ELISH0014/SALES-ANALYSIS-/README.md

 -  which product category yields greater income  generation higher income ?
 -  Is Customer query  being answered?
 -  If Product importance is high. having higest rating or being delivered on time ?
+-  Does the discount apply based on prior purchase ?

   ### Data Analysis